0shaurya/mathular-theme/pages/calculus1/implicit_differentiation.md

 menuSubs:
 - title: Implicit Differentiation
   index: 9
-excerpt: "An excerpt is used as the page description and can be up to 160 characters long..."
+excerpt: "Implicit Differentiation is a technique that combines algebra with differentiation, and is particularly useful in finding derivatives of implicit functions."
 terms:
   - ['Explicit Function', 'A function written in terms of a single variable']
   - ['Implicit Function', 'A function not written in terms of a single variable.
 It contains more than one variable on either side.']